-You have two main options in the UK – Contract or PAYG.
+You have two main options in the UK – Contract or Pay As You Go (PAYG).
 We’re going to look at both types, giving you the pros and cons of each and going into a little bit of depth about what is involved.

 Most contracts are for a period of 12 months, so if you are staying in the UK for at least a year then a 12-month contract will be a viable option for you.
 With contracts there is usually a set monthly cost, so you will pay a minimum amount for a designated amount of call-time and text messages (for example 500 minutes of call time and 500 texts).
 If you are looking to include international calls in your package then talk to a representative first to find out what international call deals they have on offer.

 To sign up to a monthly mobile phone contract deal, you will need a ‘proof of enrolment’ letter stating that you are a student at Cardiff University.
 This will need to include your address during term-time.
-You can get a ‘proof of enrolment’ letter from the bank letter venue in the Student’s Union during from Monday 16 September – Thursday 3 October.
+You can get a ‘proof of enrolment’ letter from the bank letter venue in the Student’s Union during induction week.